Leonardo-Boss/suckless-site/www.suckless.org/wiki/index.md

   should be `.diff`.
 * The extension of newly created Markdown files has to be `.md`.
 * Please do not add HTML files or inline JavaScript.

-*Note:* We perform automatic pre-checks before the PREVIEW upstream wiki is updated, e.g. following things will be denied:

-* Files with extensions we don't accept.
-* Files bigger than 100kb
-* Any symbolic links, regardless where they link to

 Bugs
 ----